liberapay/git-lfs-fetch.py/README.rst

-A lightweight Git Large File Storage fetcher written in python
+A lightweight Git Large File Storage fetcher written in python.

+This module cannot fully replace the official git-lfs client, it only knows how to download the files, cache them (the same way the official client does), and place them in a checkout directory.
+Uploading files is not implemented at all.

 Installation
 ============